 M&A Litigation Experience

-David led the team that obtained a $533 million arbitration award in an earn-out dispute arising from the sale of Harmonix Music Systems, Inc. (developer of the video games Rock Band and Guitar Hero), and successfully defended the award in the Court of Chancery and Supreme Court of Delaware.
+David led the team that obtained a $533 million arbitration award in an earn-out dispute arising from the sale of Harmonix Music Systems, Inc. (developer of the video games Rock Band and Guitar Hero), and successfully defended the award in the Court of Chancery and the Supreme Court of Delaware.
 David also led the team that won summary judgment for CHS Capital LLC in a lawsuit arising from the sale of a business by one of its portfolio companies, and argued the appeal that upheld summary judgment.
+David has handled many other post-acquisition disputes.

 Antitrust Litigation Experience